Browser does not support script.

 Find out how we produce our information|

-Some operations for cancer may be carried out as day surgery, which may mean that you’ll only need to take a short time off work.
-Other operations are more extensive and may mean spending a few weeks, or even months, away from work.
+Some operations for cancer may be carried out as day surgery, which may mean that you only need to take a short time off work.
+Other operations are much larger and may mean spending a few weeks, or even months away from work.
 Some operations may mean that your ability to work is significantly affected - for example, if you have to have a limb amputated.

 Each treatment only takes a few minutes, but travelling to and from the hospital and waiting for the treatment may take up a large part of the day.